yash-lnxcs/combot/README.md

 # combot

+# we use this tools for devlopmentte

+Tensorflow

+Keras

+TensorBoard

+AWS Sagemaker

 # 1 First we want to Forecast metric one year ahead without variable changes

 For this, we use the Recurrent neural network(RNN).
 It takes 7 days of clicks as an input and predicts the next day's click as output.